Biography and Autobiography

 London: Oldham Press Limited/Ernest Benn Limited, 1948.

 First edition of this collection of Churchill's brilliant essays on hobbies and painting.
-Octavo, bound in full morocco by Bayntun Bindery, gilt titles to the spine in three compartments within raised gilt bands, gilt turn-ins and inner dentelles, marbled endpapers, all edges gilt, tissue-guarded frontispiece, illustrated throughout.
+Octavo, bound in full morocco by Bayntun Bindery, gilt titles to the spine in three compartments within raised gilt bands, gilt turn-ins and inner dentelles, marbled endpapers, all edges gilt, tissue-guarded frontispiece, gilt signature to the front panel, illustrated throughout.
 In near fine condition.

 Price: $1,250.00 Item Number: 149813